About this blog

 - Fillets Of Fish – how to gut, clean, and fillet a trout – Blog Advent (16)

-As the blog’s primary author, I enjoy chatting with over 2000 Twitter followers @CountrySkills and love to engage with – and learn from – others who share my interests.
+As the blog’s primary author, I enjoy chatting with my Twitter followers @CountrySkills and love to engage with – and learn from – others who share my interests.
 I have been privileged to share with them the ups and downs of our recent move to a Cornish smallholding, from which more stories, challenges, experiments, successes and failures are bound to emerge!

 Book and product reviews